Rodolfo Castro Player Props: Pirates vs. Rockies

 - The pitching staff for the Rockies has a collective 8.1 K/9, which ranks 25th in MLB.

-- The Rockies' 5.30 team ERA ranks 26th across all MLB pitching staffs.
+- The Rockies' 5.28 team ERA ranks 26th across all league pitching staffs.

-- The Rockies are sending Urena (0-2) out to make his fourth start of the season.
-He is 0-2 with a 9.90 ERA and seven strikeouts through 10 2/3 innings pitched.
+- Gomber makes the start for the Rockies, his fourth of the season.
+He is 0-3 with an 8.16 ERA and 11 strikeouts in 14 1/3 innings pitched.

-- The right-hander's most recent appearance was on Wednesday against the St. Louis Cardinals, when he went five innings, surrendering three earned runs while giving up five hits.
+- In his last appearance on Saturday, the left-hander threw 3 2/3 innings against the Seattle Mariners, giving up five earned runs while surrendering six hits.

-- In three games this season, the 31-year-old has put up a 9.90 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .370 to his opponents.
+- The 29-year-old has an ERA of 8.16, with 6.9 strikeouts per nine innings, in three games this season.
+Opposing hitters have a .288 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.